 Alyssa Benedict, MPH is the founder and Executive Director of CORE Associates and has been working to improve human service systems for nearly 20 years.
 Alyssa works across sectors and integrates knowledge and research from a variety of disciplines to create engaging and dynamic learning experiences for her clients.
 She has sub-specialties in organizational development, and the design and implementation of gender responsive, culturally inclusive and trauma-informed policies and practices.
-Alyssa encourages international learning and engagement and has explored human service systems and individual and social trauma and resilience in the US, Canada, Germany and South Africa.
+Alyssa encourages international learning and engagement and has explored human service systems and individual and social trauma and resilience in the US, Canada, Germany, South Africa and Thailand.

 Following her direct service work in adult and child mental and behavioral health and criminal justice, Alyssa was inspired to engage in systems change work.
 She has worked across sectors throughout the United States to provide training and technical assistance to organizations looking to improve their policies, practices and outcomes.
 She has extensive implementation experience, including multi-site statewide initiatives and specialized approaches in institutional and community corrections, detention, residential, community-based and psychiatric settings.
 Her approach to organization and system-level enhancement is collaborative and dynamic.